minnojs/minno-quest/src/0.1/quest/API.md

 }
 ```

-#### gridMulti
+#### multiGrid
-The gridMulti question allows you to group multiple questions into a single table.
+The multiGrid question allows you to group multiple questions into a single table.
 This is often useful when you are asking a set of simple qustions repeatedly.

 The response for this question is an array of responses corresponding to the columns of the grid, so that the first item in the array corresponds to the response in the first column and so on.

 Property    	| Description
 ----------- 	| -----------
 columns 		| An array of column descriptions.
-You can use a string here or a column object as described [below](#gridmulticolumns).
+You can use a string here or a column object as described [below](#multigridcolumns).
 rows 			| An array of row descriptions.
-You can use a string here or a row object as described [below](#gridmultirows).
+You can use a string here or a row object as described [below](#multigridrows).
 shuffle 		| Whether to randomize the order of the rows.
 columnStemCss	| CSS object for *all* the column stems.
 columnStemHide	| Hide the column stem row.